HBCSD Corruption

 CORRECT INFORMATION:

-See Lie #3: Claiming that the Community Center needs to be purchased by HBCSD in order for it to be used by the district.
+a. *HBCSD does NOT need to purchase the Community Center in order to use classrooms there.
+(See Lie #3: Claiming that the Community Center needs to be purchased by HBCSD in order for it to be used by the district.)

 b.
 The above statement ignores the district’s contractual leasing rights for classrooms usage at the Community Center contained in the Memorandum of Understanding, Article 4, and Exhibit K in the Agreement for the Sale and Purchase of Pier Avenue School.